 There has also been a boom in the housing markets to keep up with the new demands of newly arrived immigrants and it looks like the business will not be slowing down anytime soon.

 The province is known as one of the most eco-friendly places in Canada thanks to its production of clean energy and sustainable development.
-Manitoba is further developing its geothermal and wind power to ensure that more areas of Canada are supplied with a cost-effective, long-term energy supply.
-The province even plans to invest a further CAD$15 billion in hydroelectric projects over the next ten to fifteen years.
+Manitoba is further developing its geothermal and wind power energy production to ensure that more areas of Canada are supplied with a cost-effective, long-term energy supply of clean energy.
+The province further plans to invest a further CAD$15 billion in hydroelectric projects over the next ten to fifteen years.

 Retail is another important industry in Manitoba that employs over 66,700 people.
-Not surprising that this accounts for a substantial 7.3% of the province’s entire economy.
+So it's not surprising that this accounts for a substantial 7.3% of the province’s entire economy.

 The best way to find out if Manitoba is the perfect province to live in is to take a look at the local community.

 We have broken down the demographics of the country according to the last census done by the country so that you can learn what neighbors you will be living within the future.

 Manitoba is also a popular province thanks to its inclusive nature, which allows people from all walks of life to make this place their home.
 As we mentioned before, over 200 different languages are spoken across the province but most residents can talk to you in either French or English.

 Because the province is a popular choice for immigrants, it has developed its own settlement and language training support programs for newcomers and their families.
 This initiative will help to ensure that your transition is as smooth and easy as possible.